CONTACT THE CLERKS

-All asset forfeiture procedures are initiated under the Proceeds of Crime Act 2002 (POCA), which fall into three types:
+All asset recovery law is initiated under the Proceeds of Crime Act 2002, which fall into three types:

-Civil recovery proceedings are different from criminal forfeiture and are taken in the High Court.
-It needs to be established that on the balance of probabilities, criminal forfeiture activity has taken place and the funds which it seeks to recover, represent the proceeds of crime.
+Civil recovery proceedings are taken in the High Court.
+It needs to be established that on the balance of probabilities, criminal activity has taken place and the funds which it seeks to recover represent the proceeds of crime.
 Unlike confiscation proceedings, civil recovery concentrates on the property in actual ownership of the defendant.

 Sam Green KC